briansmith337/zulip/templates/zerver/help/logging-in.md

 and GitHub account use the same email address.

-### Log in to a Zulip organization for the first time
+### Log in to a Axxess organization for the first time

 {start_tabs}